Willapa Hills Trail: Zack's Law

+Public art and attractions

+The trail incorporates the Raymond Wildlife-Heritage Sculpture Corridor, a public art display of steel sculptures throughout Raymond.
+Based on an early renewal initiative in the city, the artworks were installed in 1993.
+The Raymond trailhead is near the city's Northwest Carriage Museum.

+The bridge over the Chehalis between Doty and Dryad was an original 1897 trestle that was located over the Tongue River in Montana.
+The bridge was taken apart, moved, and reassembled for use on the trail.

+Events and charitable organizations

 The non-profit Lewis County Community Trail Association has hosted, since 2016, an annual, two-day "Ride the Willapa" bike event in early summer to raise funds to maintain and complete the trail.
 With the trail coursing through farmland, the charity ride often incorporates a farm tour.
 Before 2016, a similar yearly event was held under the name "Fat Tire Ride".